ElazarK/content-docs/playbooks/BitDam_Scan_File.md

 Detonates one or more files using BitDam integration.
 Returns verdict to the War Room and file reputations to the context data.

-Supported file types are mainly PDF & microsoft office software/
+Supported file types are mainly PDF & microsoft office software.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.